Bjrules/TerraformProject/README.md

-Project 16 Introduces Terraform as an IaC tool to automate (CREATE, MODIFY & DELETE) infrastructures in AWS Other Iac tools are AWS CLOUD FORMATION and OPEN TOFU
+Project 16 Introduces Terraform as an IaC tool to automate (CREATE, MODIFY & DELETE) infrastructures in AWS Other Iac tools are AWS CLOUD FORMATION and OPEN TOFU kindly check the Branches for sorce codes of projects 16,17 and 18

 1. Create an IAM use in AWS with programatic and Administrative Access
 ![Alt text](Screenshot_20230915_183654.png)